movalex/rpi-jupyter/README.md

     python-dateutil, pytz, pyyaml, pyzmq (armv7l only), requests, scikit-learn (armv7l only), scipy (armv7l only), setuptools, six, sqlalchemy, sphinx, sympy, toolz, tornado, twisted, werkzeug, wheel

+### Using Python 2 kernel

+This Docker container has only Python 3 kernel.
+If you still need Python2, you can add Python2 Conda environment and add it to Jupyter with `ipykernel` module.
+But since this module requires `gcc` and `libzmq3`, you'll need to install them first in priviledged bash session.

+IMHO better solution would be using [this datascience image](https://github.com/movalex/rpi-jupyter-julia) with all necessary libraries (and many others) pre-installed.
+[Here](https://github.com/movalex/rpi-jupyter-julia/blob/master/README.md#python2-kernel) you can read how to add Python2 kernel to Jupyter Notebook.

 [![Anaconda-Server Badge](https://anaconda.org/rpi/python/badges/version.svg)](https://anaconda.org/rpi/python)
 [![Anaconda-Server Badge](https://anaconda.org/rpi/python/badges/platforms.svg)](https://anaconda.org/rpi/python)